durow/MLStudy.NET/README.md

 ```

-of cause you can write a xml file directly and use Storage.Load<Trainer>("filename") to load it, as long as you like ;)
+of cause you can write a xml file directly and use Storage.Load<Trainer>("filename") to load it, as long as you like， but personally i don't like this way ;)